Depot Museum Boijmans Van Beuningen: Background and Construction

-In 2013, there was serve flooding in the previous museum storage space.
+In 2013, there was severe flooding in the previous museum storage space.
 In the end, the losses were minimal but the risks associated with below sea-level storage were noted.

 Rather than create an out of town storage solution, the museum started considering the benefit of an open art depot.
 The idea of a depot had been circulating since 2007, but the flooding created extra impetus.
 Of the museum's collection of over 150,000 artworks only 6 to 8% were on show at any time - the vast majority could not be seen by the public.
 Thus director of the time Sjarel Ex began to conceive of a place where the art not shown in the main museum could still be open to the public.

 On November 5, 2015, the Rotterdam city council approved the change to the zoning plan in the Museum Park, allowing the plans for a special art depot to be realised.
 Formerly, 255 acacia trees grew on the site of the building.
 According to some experts, they were in bad condition and could survive only if they were moved to the municipal tree depot and transplanted.
 Others disagreed with that view, saying that the new building would "destroy the park."

 The first pile went into the ground on March 17, 2017.
 The building has seven floors.
 On the roof is a restaurant with 120 seats.
 The building contains 1,664 mirror panels with a combined surface of 6,609m^{2}.
 In addition, there are four restoration studios.
 Inside, part of the collection is displayed in thirteen display cases.
 In October 2021, the costs for the building were estimated at over ninety million euros.

 The entire deposit collection of Museum Boijmans Van Beuningen is stored here and is publicly accessible, on a total floor area of 15,541m^{2}.
 More than 151,000 objects are housed together, arranged in fourteen storage compartments with five different climates.
 Each climate is for material that requires different kind of environmental conditions - a lower temperature, for example, is needed for colour photographs.
 Financially, the realisation was made possible in part by the De Verre Bergen foundation with a gift of €17 million and a loan of approximately €35 million during the construction phase.
 The final cost was €94 million.
 It was officially opened to the public in a ceremony with King Willem-Alexander on November 5, 2021.

 The ongoing intention of the museum is that costs will be (partially) recouped from entrance fees and from income from the rental of depot space to private art collectors (15 percent of the floor space intended for art is reserved for that purpose).